Chris Graham (boxer)

 Clifford "Chris" J. Graham (18 March 1900 - 24 May 1986) was a Canadian boxer, born in Toronto, who competed in the 1920s.
 As a bantamweight, he won the silver medal at the 1920 Summer Olympics, losing to Clarence Walker in the final.
 Four years later in Paris, he once again represented his native country at the Summer Olympics.
-This time he was eliminated in the second round of the lightweight class after losing his fight to Ben Rothwell.
-Graham was affiliated with Riverside Athletic Club of Toronto.
+This time, he was eliminated in the second round of the lightweight class after losing his fight to Ben Rothwell.
+Graham was affiliated with the Riverside Athletic Club of Toronto.

 1920 Olympic results

 Below is the record of Chris Graham, a Canadian bantamweight boxer who competed at the 1920 Antwerp Olympics: